Gold is a precious metal; the chemical element number 79 with symbol Au, from gold's Latin name Aurum.

 In the United States, 14karat and 10karat jewelry are also available; the percentage of pure gold in this jewelry is 580/1000 and 410/1000.

-Since pure gold is an expensive metal, jewelry made with less gold has a lower value, and it is price less.
+Since pure gold is an expensive metal, jewelry made with less gold has a lower value, and its price is lower.

-Carat (not karat) is the unit measuring a precious stone's weight.
+Carat (not karat) is the unit measuring a gemstone's weight.
 It's written Carat with the c; not karat with the k, although the twos are sometimes confused and misused.